ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

   * particles : specify as many bodies as needed here
     * body :
       * bodyType : Cuboid, Sphere or Tetrahedron
       * position : initial position
       * velocity : initial velocity
       * objectSpecificFormat :
-        * for Cuboid : particles per dimension
+        * for Cuboid : particles per dimension, e.g. "8,8,1"
-        * for Tetrahedron : TODO
+        * for Tetrahedron : numberParticles per edge, e.g. "15"
         * for Sphere : TODO

 * optional : when performing a
   * Gravitation Simulation : tags in paramsLJ and boundaryConditions can all be put to 0, particlesLJ can be left empty
-  * LennardJones Simulation - direct Sum : TODO
+  * LennardJones Simulation - direct Sum : cutoffRadius can be put to zero

+## Run with predefined xml-files ##
+### Run of Gravitation Simulation ###
+* compile with all options
+* run ./MolSim -input ../src/XMLinputFiles/Gravitation.xml
+* alternatively you can change the default xml file
+  * switch calcType to G
+  * set baseNameOutputFiles to Grav
+  * set gravInput to the input file path ../eingabe-sonne.txt
+    * for additional planets specify the path ../eingabe-sonnen_system.txt

+### Run of 'Simulation of a falling drop - Wall' ###
+* compile with all options
+* run ./MolSim -input ./src/XMLinputFiles/FallingRaindrop.xml

+### Run of 'Collision of two bodies' ###
+* compile with all options
+* run ./MolSim -input ./src/XMLinputFiles/CollisionOfTwoBodies.xml

 ## Crating a doxygen ##
 * compile with BUILD_DOXYGEN=ON